A Networked Approach to Racial Justice

 - Others have more focused and time-limited objectives (e.g., a subset of faculty are organizing formal trainings for facilitating discussions and analyses of race and racism).

 - Some nodes involve structural or procedural changes.
-Our colleagues, Dr. Noelle St. Vil and Dean Nancy Smyth, created a special position for Dr. St. Vil to serve as a resource for racialized students, with an attendant reduction in her other service responsibilities; this is work Dr. St. Vil was already doing (no wheel reinvention required!), but the formalization of this role ensures her visibility to all students and due credit for her skillful support.
+Our colleagues, Dr. Noelle St. Vil and then-Dean Nancy Smyth, created a special position for Dr. St. Vil to serve as a resource for racialized students, with an attendant reduction in her other service responsibilities; this is work Dr. St. Vil was already doing (no wheel reinvention required!), but the formalization of this role ensures her visibility to all students and due credit for her skillful support.
 All of our School’s standing committees are examining the policies and procedures within their purview to stem bias and discrimination.

 How does a node start?
 When a school member(s) sees an issue and acts on it.
 There is no mandate, assignment, request, or expectation.